Hawaiian Lomi Haʻa Mauli Ola

 Sessions take place in a quiet and contained setting.

-These elements are not accessories, but integral to the process, supporting release, listening, and reorganization on multiple levels.
+These elements are not accessories, but integral to the process, supporting release, listening, and reorganization on multiple levels, while remaining grounded in respect for boundaries and for what the body is ready to meet.

 What this work may support